 Digital Humanities Workshop:

 Digital approaches, tools and techniques in the humanities

 University of Aberdeen, Sir Duncan Rice Library

 15th–16th June 2017

-This workshop, funded by the Research Institute of Irish and Scottish Studies, will bring together invited speakers and participants from Britain and beyond who are experts in Digital Humanities (DH) and who will provide an introduction to DH.
-The workshop is mainly aimed at researchers from the humanities who do not have an in-depth knowledge about DH.
-It will provide an overview of digital approaches and highlight why digital techniques and tools are useful to the humanities.
-At the same time, challenges in DH will be discussed.
-Speakers include Prof. Marc Alexander, Dr Justin Colson, Prof. Koenraad De Smedt, Dr Edda Frankot, Prof. Jonathan Hope, Prof. Ed Welch, and Dr Adam Wyner.
+This workshop, funded by the Research Institute of Irish and Scottish Studies and coordinated by LACR team member Dr Anna Havinga, brought together invited speakers and participants from Britain and beyond who are experts in Digital Humanities (DH) and who provided an introduction to DH.
+The workshop was mainly aimed at researchers from the humanities who do not have an in-depth knowledge about DH.
+It provided an overview of digital approaches and highlighted why digital techniques and tools are useful to the humanities.
+At the same time, challenges in DH were discussed.
+Speakers included Prof. Marc Alexander, Dr Justin Colson, Prof. Koenraad De Smedt, Dr Edda Frankot, Prof. Jonathan Hope, Prof. Ed Welch, and Dr Adam Wyner.